PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 # ASUS-FX504GE-Hackintosh
-Discussion, necessary configurations and instructions to get [ASUS TUF FX504GE laptop](https://www.ultrabookreview.com/19725-asus-tuf-fx504ge-review/) working with macOS Mojave 10.14.x and Catalina 10.15.x.
+Necessary configurations and instructions to get [ASUS TUF FX504GE laptop](https://www.ultrabookreview.com/19725-asus-tuf-fx504ge-review/) working with macOS Mojave 10.14.x and Catalina 10.15.x.
 High Sierra (10.13.x) can work on these laptops too, but Mojave or higher is strongly recommended.
 The following should also work with all ASUS FX504G.. laptop variants.

 # Notes
 1. 128 GB NVMe SSD is used for installing macOS